 I had initially questioned why it took 38 minutes to give the “all clear”.
 But having seen the interface used to set off the alert, I’m willing to believe that resetting it is probably not as easy as it ought to be.

 That’s slightly unfair: it turns out that there was an “are you sure?” option which the operator clicked “yes” to.
 Which isn’t really that surprising.
-After all you’ve selected the option you think is right, so being asked to confirm it, is unlikely to yield a different result.
-Unless the consequences of that choice are mad crystal clear.
+After all, you’ve selected the option you think is right, so being asked to confirm it, is unlikely to yield a different result.
+Unless the consequences of that choice are made crystal clear.
 Which I suspect didn’t happen.

 “Looking at the nature and cause of the error that led to those events, the deeper problem is not that someone made a mistake; it is that we made it too easy for a simple mistake to have very serious consequences,” Mr. Miyagi wrote.
 “The system should have been more robust, and I will not let an individual pay for a systemic problem.”